Christmas In The Emerald Isle

 How fortunate I am, I’ve been fortunate enough to realize, to be part of this eclectic community.

-These past 22 years that we’ve been moving around the world as Lief and I have been, it’s been this creation of like-minded societies that has been perhaps the greatest source of pleasure for me everywhere we’ve spent time.
+These past near two decades that we’ve been moving around the world as Lief and I have been, it’s been this creation of like-minded societies that has been perhaps the greatest source of pleasure for me everywhere we’ve spent time.

 Getting to know people from all around the world, as friends, as business partners, as workmates, then focusing together on particular goals and objectives, helping each other to pursue opportunities as we identify them for both fun and profit… for me, that’s as good as it gets.

-From Baltimore some 22 years ago to Waterford, Ireland… Paris, France… Panama City, Panama… to, once both our children were launched, flipping the switch to this next stage… which has us dividing our time between Paris and Panama and moving around the world otherwise as business agendas and personal wanderlust dictate.
+Which has Lief and me dividing our time between Paris and Panama and moving around the world otherwise as business agendas and personal curiosity dictate.

 We’re thinking this sublimely flexible phase of our lives could be the best yet.